Date: 15 September 2015. Stone-Wave Sticks.

 definitely better. |

-Why the bowl isn't a keeper became apparent immediately though.
+Why the bowl is not a keeper became apparent immediately though.

 Nothing slid out and onto my plate.
 The eggs had stuck to the edges.